avall/AWS-SAA-C03/assets/md/008-RDS-Aurora-Elasticcache.md

 ## RDS versus deploying DB on EC2
 - RDS is a managed service:
   - Automated provisioning, OS patching
-  - Continuous backups and restore to specific timestamp (Point in Time Restore)! • Monitoring dashboards
+  - Continuous backups and restore to specific timestamp (Point in Time Restore)
+  - Snapshots: manual, can make copies of snapshots cross region
+  - Monitoring dashboards
+  - Launched within a VPC, usually in private subnet, control network access using security groups (important when using Lambda)
   - Read replicas for improved read performance
   - Multi AZ setup for DR (Disaster Recovery)
   - Maintenance windows for upgrades
-  - Scaling capability (vertical and horizontal) • Storage backed by EBS
+  - Scaling capability (vertical and horizontal)
+  - Storage backed by EBS
+  - RDS Events: get notified via SNS for events (operations, outages...)
 - BUT we cannot SSH into our instances that allocates the DB server.

 ## RDS – Storage Auto Scaling